Arizona State Bird

 • Family: Troglodytidae, Wrens

-• Habitat: Cactus, yucca, mesquite; arid brush hillsides & valleys, deserts.
+• Habitat: Cactus, yucca, mesquite; arid brush hillsides & valleys and deserts.

 • Displays: Pair perform display-growl greeting: males extends wings and tail and "growls"; female does same in response, then crouches and refolds wings.